How to Use Black Currant Oil for Hair Loss and Better Health

 For women, androgenic alopecia is characterized by thinning hair over the entire scalp, with usually the worst hair loss in the crown region.

 There are many factors that can contribute to losing your hair, but a deficiency in certain important fatty acids is a common one.
-Here’s where taking high quality black currant oil capsules like these can help.
+Here’s where taking high quality black currant oil capsules like this ones I take can help.

 The seeds of black currants are extremely rich in 3 valuable fatty acids for healthier hair and better health in general.
 Black currant seed oil like this contains high levels of gamma linoleic acid, alpha linolenic acid and stearidonic acid.
 Let’s have a quick look at each of them.

 Gamma Linoleic Acid